 Joe Chew, a 98-year-old veteran from Sacramento, California, was recently awarded the Congressional Gold Medal for his service in World War II.

-The award: While the Congressional Gold Medal has not physically been given to Chew, Sacramento County Supervisor Sue Frost honored the veteran and thanked him for his service at a recent meeting, according to CBS13.
+While the Congressional Gold Medal has not physically been given to Chew, Sacramento County Supervisor Sue Frost honored the veteran and thanked him for his service at a recent meeting, according to CBS13

 - The Congressional Gold Medal award follows the efforts of the Chinese American Citizens Alliance (CACA) and the Chinese American WWII Veterans Recognition Project, which aims to “to recognize, honor and celebrate the military service of Chinese Americans who fought in the Second World War through advocacy, education and preservation.”